nopSolutions/nopCommerce-Docs/en/developer/mobile-app/index.md

 - flutter_secure_storage: 8.0.0
 - dio: 5.1.2

+> [!IMPORTANT]
+>
+> For correct operation of the application, it is recommended to use the package versions specified in the configuration.

 ## App architecture

 The application architecture is built according to generally accepted standards, described in the [Android documentation](https://developer.android.com/topic/architecture).
 Since the project uses the Riverpod state management system, the architecture has been extended and looks like this: